rchampourlier/YmsGradientButton/README.md

 ## Description

-iOS UIButton subclass featuring plist configured bitmap-free gradients.
+iOS UIButton subclass featuring **plist configured bitmap-free gradients**.

 *This is a fork, check the bottom of the README for the original author and license.*

 ### Changes from the fork

+** Multiple gradients • Selected state • Javascript color tool • Optional highlighted state **

+#### Details

-* Now supports **multiple gradients** for a button.
+* The fork supports **multiple gradients** for a button.
 As such, **beware, the Property List structure is a little different!**
-* Added a (really) small Javascript application to **help you with converting your RGB colors** to the integer value to be used in the `.plist` file.
+* Added a (really) small Javascript application to **help you with converting your RGB colors** to the integer value to be used in the `.plist` file (see ColorHelper).
 * Added a repository to share `.plist` files of your button styles!
 * The `highlighted` section in the button's config file is optional, so you can just let iOS do the default highlighting.
+* Supports a `selected` section in the plist so that you can define a specific style for your selected state.

 ## Quickstart